menu

 The overall crime rate in Forsyth is one of the lowest in the US.
 This makes it one of the safer places to live in the country in terms of crime.

-Forsyth is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Forsyth doesn't have a public transportation system that people use for their commute.

 Demographics

-Forsyth is a somewhat ethnically-diverse city.
+Forsyth is a very ethnically-diverse city.
 The people who call Forsyth home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Forsyth residents report their race to be White, followed by Asian.
-Important ancestries of people in Forsyth include German, English, Irish, European, and French.
+Important ancestries of people in Forsyth include German, Irish, English, Norwegian, and French.

 The most common language spoken in Forsyth is English.
 Other important languages spoken here include Polish and Chinese.